UncleHengz/INF2004-T3/Pico_ARP_Spoofer/Spoofer_README.txt

 To use the spoofer, please overwrite the default etharp.c and etharp.h with these ones, along with using this specific lwipopts.h with the C file.
 Use the provided CmakeLists.txt for both the receiver and spoofer, switching the SSID and password to the target WIFI network.

+This ARP spoofer first connects to a target WIFI network input in the CMakeLists.txt in the folder, get's an IP address, then scans the network.
+It then allows the user to use the Pico's buttons to select a target and its corresponding router gateway, to spoof the connection between then to have the Receiver act as a MITM to intercept packets and network traffic.
+Attempting to have the pico do both at the same time with only 1 core causes the forwarding to slow to such a degree that it completely fails.
+Therefore, one pico is assigned to continously spoof the target and gateway's ARP tables, and the other is used to monitor and forward the traffic between them.